joe-io/kicking-it-with-kubernetes/services/README.md

 ## Creating the Analyzer Service
 Let's get started by creating our Analyzer Service.

-The *analyizer* service will implement the following REST API:
+The *analyzer* service will implement the following REST API:

 ```
 GET /labels